cnlohr/brokeredupdateandsync/README.md

 that is effected by gravity and nothing that keeps moving after the player has let go.

-1. Add the BrokeredUpdateManager object to your scene, it doesn't matter where
+1. Add the BrokeredUpdateManager object to your scene, it doesn't matter where.
+2. Note: You must use exactly `BrokeredUpdateManager` name for the manager object.
-2. Add the BrokeredSync object to your scene.
+3. Add the BrokeredSync object to your scene.

 To make more objects able to be sync'd, on your object you want brokered sync on,
 1. "Add Component" "VRC Pickup"